Yuriysteam/yuriysteam.github.io/_posts/2019-03-31-music-likes-march.md

 tags: interface
 ---

-In Murch, I have been in Amsterdam and Vienna, discovered new art and found Japanese pop-rock and classical artists.
+In March, I have been in Amsterdam and Vienna, discovered new art and found Japanese pop-rock and classical artists.
 The collection is an energetic mix to kick off the begning of the spring.

 Apple keynote brought *Love – Unloved* from into.
 And the Amsterdam trip brought up the energetic story in *Amsterdam – Jaya The Cat*.
 With the track, I started the flight.